 The University of Oslo is currently closed, and disputations will therefore be streamed directly using Zoom.
-The host will moderate the digital issues while the defense manager moderates the defense.
+The host will moderate the digital issues while the defense moderator chairs the defense.

-Ex auditorio questions: The disputing leader will invite ex auditorio questions, and these can be anticipated either in writing or orally by clicking "Participants -> Raise Your Hand".
+Ex auditorio questions: The defense moderator will invite ex auditorio questions, and these can be submitted either in writing or orally by clicking "Participants -> Raise Your Hand".

 Conferral summary (in Norwegian)

 Det nordamerikanske kontinentet ble i det meste av kritt (145–66 mill år siden) delt i to av et stort innhav – Western Interior Seaway.
 I avhandlingen er det undersøkt et stort elvesystem som drenerte ned i innhavet.
 Sedimentære avsetninger i elvesystemet (en del av Dakota Group; ~ 100–98 myr) og tilhørende delta er usedvanlig sandrike.
 Mekanismer nødvendig for å avsette slike utbredte sandsteiner i deltaet blir påvist i avhandlingen.
 Det fremheves også at slike sandrike avsetninger utfordrer vår forståelse av balansen mellom erosjon og avsetninger generelt, men spesielt i grunne innhav.

 Main research findings

 The storage of sediment and time in ancient shallow-water deltas